purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/asset-pipeline.md

 ## npm run start

-And now when you run `npm run start` parcel will generate your assets into the dist folder.
+And now when you run `npm install & npm run start` parcel will generate your assets into the dist folder.
 We should also update our `./.gitignore` to exclude the generated files.

 ```
 /target